-Stop saying, “We take your privacy and security seriously”
+Stop saying, ‘We take your privacy and security seriously’

 A perfect example of a company not caring: Last week, we reported several OkCupid users had complained their accounts were hacked.
 More likely than not, the accounts were hit by credential stuffing, where hackers take lists of usernames and passwords and try to brute-force their way into people’s accounts.
 Other companies have learned from such attacks and took the time to improve account security, like rolling out two-factor authentication.

-Instead, OkCupid’s response was to deflect, defend, and deny, a common way for companies to get ahead of a negative story.
+Instead, OkCupid’s response was to deflect, defend and deny, a common way for companies to get ahead of a negative story.
 It looked like this:

 - Deflect: “All websites constantly experience account takeover attempts,” the company said.